xianr/Ungoliant/README.md

 for two purposes:

 1. make the mundane quick, easy and painless for those with technical prowess
-2. enable less technically capable analysts the ability to aquire the data that they need without requiring help
+2. enable less technically capable folks the ability to aquire the data that they need without requiring help